top of page

 • What do they expect from your business?

-You can use short surveys, WhatsApp messages, phone calls, or small meetings.
+You can gather this information through short surveys, WhatsApp messages, phone calls, or small meetings.

 3. Score Each Topic

-• How important it is to your stakeholders
+• How important each issue is to your stakeholders

 Issue